This article was written by Shivangi Kaushik.

 He then asked Rawal Ratan Sen to accompany him up to his camp.

-On reaching the camp, Rawal Ratan Sen was captured, and news was sent to the palace that Rani Padmini was to be given to Allah-ud-din in exchange of Ratan Sen. Rani Padmini agreed.
-The next day, 150 palanquins left the fort towards the camp.
-On reaching the camp brave Rajput soldiers dressed as women jumped out and fought the enemy and freed Ratan Sen.
+On reaching the camp, Rawal Ratan Sen was captured, and the news was sent to the palace that Rani Padmini was to be given to Allah-ud-din in exchange of Ratan Sen. Rani Padmini agreed.
+The next day, 150 palanquins left the fort towards the camp, on reaching the camp brave Rajput soldiers dressed as women jumped out and fought the enemy and freed Ratan Sen.

 After the battle had ended in Allah-ud-din’s favour, he marched into the fort to meet Rani Padmini but when the gate was opened the smell of burning flesh filled his nose.
 Disgust spread over his face as he saw the charred bodies and bones left.
 He left the fort and returned to Delhi empty-handed.